Sep 16, 2025

 Once you’ve figured out who your most valuable referrers are.
 Now what?
 You need to think about three things:

-What does their day look like?
-Are they slammed with discharges and paperwork, or do they have more time for conversation?
+• What does their day look like?
+Are they slammed with discharges and paperwork, or do they have more time for a conversation over coffee or lunch?

-Your goal is to make referring to you as easy and low-risk as possible.
+Your goal is to make referring their clients or patients to you as easy and low-risk as possible.

 Step 2: Maintain Relationships